Mayer-Cloud-Solutions/martinmayer.tech.jekyll/_posts/2023-02-21-hiring-internally-first-and-support-future-leaders.md

 author: martinmayer
 paginate: true
 ---
 By promoting from within, engineering departments can send a positive message to employees.
 It proves that the organisation values and invests in its people's professional development—an action of growth, ushering in a more motivated workforce.
 I propose a strategy prioritising internal opportunities.
-That's not to discount the benefit of bringing in new team members when it's right.
+That's not to discount the benefit of bringing in new team members when it's the right time.

 #### 📈 Invest in your People